 User experience design has probably been around for 3.3 million years since Homo Habilis first started creating stone tools (a design that still exists today in the form of the hand axe... or maybe the chainsaw), but jobs with “User Experience” in the title are very much a 21st century creation.
 All types of organizations, from giants like Google to recently founded startups, are looking for user experience (UX) experts in research, design, strategy, and engineering.
 In this article we'll look at what it takes to be a successful entry level UX Designer.

 Those experienced enough in UX can easily earn big bucks.
 PayScale, a database of individual compensation profiles, shows a median wage of about $46k for web designers and $72k for user experience designers, that's a difference of $26k!
-According to Glassdoor, another salary site, a “User Experience Designer” at Google has a median salary of $117,118.
+According to Glassdoor, another salary site, a “User Experience Designer” at Google has a total compensation of $163,795.

 The UX job market is expanding rapidly, at the time of writing there are 12,103 vacancies on LinkedIn for jobs with “User Experience” or “UX” in their title.
 Plenty of positions to fill and a lot of money to be made.